 Must-Do Brisbane to Sydney Road Trip

 The Brisbane to Sydney 5-day road trip is broken down into two separate posts (see Part 2 here) because there’s a LOT to cover!
 I took tons of photographs, so think of these pics as the ‘highlight reel’ as it is impossible to include all of them.
-Part 1 and 2 are a glimpse of each destination with a guide to where to eat, stay, and activites for the whole family.
+Parts 1 and 2 are a glimpse of each destination with a guide to where to eat, stay, and activities for the whole family.

 Howard Smith Wharves | Brisbane’s New Entertainment Precinct

 Before we get into it, I want to tell you about a couple of great places you must visit in Brisbane.
 For decades, Howard Smith Wharves under the Brisbane Story Bridge precinct has been an abandoned eyesore.
 At the beginning of 2019, Howard Smith Wharves was given new life, and Brisbane rejoiced.

 Brisbane’s Newest Restaurants